Nano1337/benchmark-dataloader/README.md

 | WebDataset (WDS) | 17.00 | 9.77 | 1.82 | 14 |
 | MosaicML Dataset (MDS) | 19.00 | 10.35 | 1.67 | 28 |

 WDS and MDS results roughly line up with what's reported in the original blogpost.
-I'm not quite sure why LitData is so much slower than reported...
+I'm not quite sure why LitData is so much slower than reported.
+My hypothesis is that LitData has a lot of startup overhead that might amortize as we scale data.

 ### Streaming